-The AR Bluett Awards will be presented immediately after the Meet the Politicians’ Forum.
+The AR Bluett Awards will be presented at the conference.

 Described as “The greatest accolade a council can achieve” and “The pinnacle of local government achievement”, the AR Bluett Award has been presented annually since 1945.
 It is contested by councils in NSW that would like to be recognised as being the most progressive in the state.